 In the past few years, I didn’t have much time to write here, and my colleagues have been writing most of the posts on technical matters.
 With many big changes in the industry, and in the world at large, I thought it was time to go back to writing in first person, about something more than just technical aspects, to offer our users a better insight into what we do, how we do it and, most importantly, why we do it.
+Hence, with this post, I introduce the enhanced reflections series.

 I will briefly introduce myself to the newcomers to this blog.
 My name’s Martino Jerian, and I am CEO and Founder of Amped Software.
 I’ve been working on image and video forensics since 2005, when I started my dissertation in Electronic Engineering at the University of Trieste, Italy, writing the prototype of what later became Amped FIVE.